 We were eating that afternoon in the private restaurant on the firearm manufacturer’s campus, surrounded by the taxidermied trophies taken on exotic hunts the world over.
 Red stag and roe deer skulls hung on every wall, and the full body mount of a leaping Alpine Ibex stood next to the table where we sat.

-“I’m from Oklahoma, born and raised,” I said as the company chef set before me a plate of grilled salmon and a side of the ever present sauerkraut.
+“I’m from Oklahoma, born and raised,” I said as the company chef set before me a plate of grilled salmon with a side of the ever present sauerkraut.

 “And where exactly is Oklahoma?”

-“We’re right in the middle of the United States, east to west, and just north of Texas.”
+“We’re smack dab in the middle of the United States, east to west, and straight north of Texas.”